ipfs/js-ipfsd-ctl/README.md

 - `daemonFactory.localController` - create a local controller
 - `daemonFactory.remoteController([port])` - create a remote controller, usable from browsers
-  - This methods return a factory that exposes the `spawn` method, which allows spawning and controlling ipfs nodes
+  - These methods return a factory that exposes the `spawn` method, which allows spawning and controlling ipfs nodes
 - `daemonFactory.server` - exposes `start` and `stop` methods to start and stop the bundled http server that is required to run the remote controller.

 #### Spawn nodes